Pinned Distances in Modules over Finite Valuation Rings: Abstract

 \section{Abstract}

-Let $R$ be a finite valuation ring of order $q^r$ where $q$ is odd and $A$ be a subset $R$.
-We prove that there exists a point $u$ in the Cartesian product $A\times A\subset R^2$ such that the size of the pinned distance set at $u$ satisfies
+Let $R$ be a finite valuation ring of order $q^r$ where $q$ is odd and $A$ be a subset of $R$.
+In the present paper, we prove that there exists a point $u$ in the Cartesian product set $A\times A\subset R^2$ such that the size of the pinned distance set at $u$ satisfies